Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 Warning: This edition is extremely disturbing after some time.

+# Features
-I also have added some chill background music of one of my favourite artists, "Yann Tiersen".
+I have added some background music of one of my favourite artists, "Yann Tiersen".
 You can always pause it if you dislike it.

 // TO-DO: